continuedev/continue/README.md

 #### 1. Clone this repo

-Reccommended: Run this command to use SSH
+Recommended: Run this command to use SSH
 ```bash
 git clone git@github.com:continuedev/continue.git
 ```